tb9757/Student-Academic-Performance/README.md

 ## Conclusions

+**Hypothesis 1:** Average internal test score is more strongly correlated with final exam mark than attendance.

+Average internal test score shows a much stronger positive relationship with final exam marks than attendance.
+Both the scatter plots and the correlation heatmap confirm this: test scores are far more closely aligned with final exam performance, while attendance shows only a weak association.

+Hypothesis 1 is supported — prior academic performance is a stronger predictor of final exam outcomes than attendance.

+**Hypothesis 2:** Average internal test scores (prior academic performance) explain more variance in final exam marks than engagement based behaviours, such as attendance, assignment score, and daily study hours.

+Two regression models were fitted to evaluate the hypothesis:

+Model 1 used only Average Test Score to predict final exam marks.
+Model 2 included all engagement behaviours (attendance, assignment score, daily study hours) plus Average Test Score.
+R² shows how much of the variance in final exam marks each model explains.
+Model 1 already explains a large amount of the variance, and adding engagement behaviours in Model 2 increases R² further.
+This indicates that engagement contributes something extra, but not as strongly as prior academic performance.

+The bar chart shows the relative size of the coefficients in Model 2.
+A larger coefficient means a stronger influence on the prediction.
+Average Test Score has the largest coefficient by a wide margin, demonstrating that it is the most important predictor of final exam marks.

+Overall, these results support the hypothesis that prior academic performance explains more variance in final exam outcomes than engagement-based behaviours.

+**Hypothesis 3:** Students studying for more than 3 hours per day have significantly higher final exam marks than those who study 3 hours or fewer.

+Students who study more than 3 hours per day tend to achieve higher final exam marks.
+The difference between the two groups is statistically significant because p value is less than 0.05 Students who study >3 hours/day score higher about 76% of the time compared to those studying ≤3 hours/day.

+**Hypothesis 4:** A regression model that includes preprocessing steps (such as scaling) will perform better than a model trained on the raw data.

+Preprocessing did not improve performance because the dataset was already clean, fully numerical, and appropriately scaled for OLS regression.
+Therefore, the baseline and pipeline models perform equivalently, and Hypothesis 4 is not supported.

 ## Credits

 A huge source of help for this project was the code institute LMS.
 It was particularly helpful to follow through the the machine learning section.
 I gathered information on how to construct a pipeline and the steps to take to evaluate its results.